-According to the current coronavirus regulations of the State of Hessen, there is a general obligation to wear a medical mask (surgical mask or protective mask that meets the standard FFP2, KN95, N95 or comparable without an exhalation valve) in the buildings of Goethe University, as well as at all in-person events, including outside of buildings or in other buildings (e.g. at external events, rented rooms).
+In accordance with the current coronavirus regulations of the State of Hessen, there is a general obligation to wear a medical mask (surgical mask or protective mask that meets the FFP2, KN95, N95 standard or comparable without an exhalation valve) in all buildings of Goethe University.

-The federal and state governments have once again agreed on extending the validity of the Corona Occupational Health and Safety Ordinance (Corona-ArbSchV) with effect from 1 July 2021 until 10 September 2021.
-With the amendment, employer obligation to offer home office or remote work options has been lifted.
+The federal and state governments have again agreed to extend the validity of the Coronavirus Occupational Health and Safety Ordinance (Corona-ArbSchV) with effect from 1 July 2021 until 24 November 2021.
+With this amendment, the employer's obligation to allow employees the option to work from home or for remote work has been lifted.
 However, the following still applies:

-Therefore, the above-mentioned Goethe University regulations on home office or remote working still apply, as do the specifications on the staffing of offices and other workplaces for employees working on-site.
+The above-mentioned rules of Goethe University on working from home or remote working therefore continue to apply, as do the specifications on the staffing of offices and other workplaces for employees working on site.

-Employers continue to be obligated to provide employees who do not work exclusively at home (home office/remote work) a self-testing (AST rapid antigen test) for direct detection of SARS-CoV-2 at least twice per calendar week in order to reduce the risk of SARS-CoV-2 infection at work.
-Employees who currently work principally from home in compliance with the Corona-ArbSchV and whose work does not require on-site attendance, do not have a claim to be provided with antigen rapid self-testing kits by their employer.
+In order to reduce the risk of SARS-CoV-2 infection at work, employers continue to be obliged to provide employees who do not work exclusively at home (working from home/remote working) a rapid antigen test twice per calendar week so that SARS-CoV-2 pathogens are detected immediately.
+Employees who currently work exclusively from home or remotely in compliance with the coronavirus ordinance and whose work does not require them to be present in person are not entitled to rapid antigen tests from their employer.

 Rapid tests at Goethe University

-The State of Hessen will provide rapid tests for the employees of Hessian universities.
+The State of Hesse provides rapid tests for employees of Hessian universities.

 should be at room temperature (approx. 20 - 30 degrees).
 After using the